 For production, SonicJS has a simple built in cache, enabling your pages to run lightning fast by bypassing the need to lookup page rendering data from the database on each page load.

-Cache entries are automatically marked stale when the underlying page's data is updated, make it a simple "smart cache".
+Cache entries are automatically marked stale when the underlying page's data is updated, making it a simple "smart cache".

 SonicJs supports sending email notifications, but can also be extended to send SMS messages.
 SonicJs currently uses Sendgrid as they offer a liberal free plan, but this can easily be swapped out with other service providers.